The core team. May 18, 2018.

 Finally, one last thank you to everyone who’s contributed to Material-UI v1.
 I’m so excited at the idea we are making it stable, but rest assured, it’s just the beginning.
 We will keep working hard on delivering the best possible UI library components.

 Material-UI is an MIT-licensed open source project.
-It’s an independent project with ongoing development made possible thanks to the support of these awesome backers.
+It’s an independent project with ongoing development helped by the support of these awesome backers.
 If you’d like to join them, please consider:

 Our gold sponsors